Thursday, September 8, 2011

 Her father, Robert, said he went to the ADF because the suggestion that religious songs are unacceptable "was the wrong message to relay to our daughter."
 But the case is in its second year, Olivia is entering the fourth grade, and it is all beginning to wear on the family.
 "She feels it's a lot of trouble over something that seems so simple to her," said Robert.
 "She doesn't really understand it.
 She just wanted to sing a song."

 So why can't they play on the same team?
 Maybe it's just me but the history books told me at one time they did.
 And they trusted in god so much they didn't try to hide it.
 They wanted to tell everyone.
-So they put it on our
+So they put it on ourmoney that we use everyday.

 I was watching A TV show called The Colbert Report.
 A Ben and Jerry's Ice Cream flavor has been named after the host Stephen Colbert.
 The Flavor is called "Americone Dream" In his words that ice cream flavor was the American Dream.
 He took a Bite of the Ice cream and said "oh that is a bite of heaven.
 That's right, no separation of church and state on this tongue."
 He actually teaches bible study for his church.
 He trusts in god.